Twigest

 For PR and Communications Teams

 PR teams use trend tracking to detect reputation crises before they escalate.
-A negative sentiment spike around a brand keyword at 11 PM is far cheaper to address before it trends globally than after.
-Twigest's 60-minute spike alert gives the on-call PR manager enough time to prepare a response.
-The daily digest provides the full narrative context the next morning.
+A negative sentiment surge around a brand keyword overnight is far cheaper to address before it trends globally than after.
+Twigest's daily digest flags the surge clearly and gives the on-call PR manager the full narrative context to prepare a response the next morning.

 For Content Marketers